-Need more help finding the right driver?
-You can request a driver and we will find it for you.
 We employ a team from around the world.
 They add hundreds of new drivers to our site every day.

-In Windows 8.1 & Windows 10, right-click the Start menu and select Device Manager
+In Windows 11, Windows 10 & Windows 8.1, right-click the Start menu and select Device Manager

 In Windows 8, swipe up from the bottom, or right-click anywhere on the desktop and choose "All Apps" -> swipe or scroll right and choose "Control Panel" (under Windows System section) -> Hardware and Sound -> Device Manager